-- Each townhouse plot width can vary from 4.5 to 12 metres. - No more than five townhouses in a row will have the same plot width, the width of neighbouring plots must differ by at least 0.5 metres.
+- Each townhouse plot width can vary from 4.5m to 12m. - Encourage no more than five townhouses in a row to have the same plot width. - Encourage the width of neighbouring plots to differ by at least 0.5m.

 GARAGE MASSING